 Historic Sites of Manitoba: Clandeboye School No. 47 / William S. Patterson School (Clandeboye, RM of St. Andrews)

 Clandeboye School No. 47 was established in Clandeboye, in the Rural Municipality of St. Andrews, in January 1878.
-The original building was replaced in 1916 by an impressive stone structure designed by Winnipeg architect H. W. Greene.
+The original building was replaced in 1916 by an impressive stone structure designed by Winnipeg architect Henry William Greene.
 It served the educational needs of the community until 1967 when jurisdiction for the area became the responsibility of the Lord Selkirk School Division.
 The building was demolished in 1970.
-The name and cornerstone from the former school building was erected on the grounds of its replacement, William S. Patterson School (named for former school inspector W. S. Patterson), in the spring of 2011.
+The name and cornerstone from the former school building was erected on the grounds of its replacement, William S. Patterson School (named for former school inspector William S. Patterson), in the spring of 2011.

 Photos & Coordinates